Skip to content

 'V' Slot Disc Furrow

 Double disc undercarriages utilise a pair of angled rotating discs.
 The rotating disc creates a narrow “V” slot into which the seed is dropped.
-The slim profile of the discs allows for closer row spacings to maximise cropping efficiency.
-They also leave a smoother soil profile than tynes and will assist in reducing water runoff which makes them more suited to sowing in dry soils.
+The slim profile of the discs allows for closer row spacings to maximise cropping efficiency and increase crop competition with weeds.

 Shop: 401 Double Disc Unit